EZillman/Split/README.md

 ## Project idea

-The idea is an app that gives the users an overview of the distribution of chores in their household
+The idea is an app where you can get an overview of the distribution of the chores in your household.
+You create an account for your household, then you can add members, chores and assign the chores to the members.
+Finally you will be able to see the distribution of the chores in your household.
+There will be a piechart with slices that represent the members, there will also be a list of the members that shows their percentage or time in hours (depending on your preferance).

 ## Tech stack